kankouhin/Kaya-BASIC/README.md

 # Kaya-BASIC
-Based on B++ complier( https://sourceforge.net/projects/b-plus-plus/ ).
-Now windows only.
+Based on B++ complier.
+Now Windows only.
 - Because the wxWidgets can also run on Linux and Mac, I will make Linux and Mac versions If i have time(and have a dev environment.
 Maybe easy to do it.).